BitBrayan/BitBrayan/README.md

 - 🎓 Certified I.T Technician
 - 📚 Currently majoring in Computer Science
 - 💻 Passionate about Web Development
-- 🚀 Learning JavaScript, Node.js and modern web technologies
+- 🚀 Learning JavaScript, Node.js and modern technologies
 - 🎯 Focused on building real projects and growing as a developer
 - 🇧🇷 Brazil